Božo Milanović: Biography

 Božo Milanović was born in Kringa in 1890 to Jakov and Ana, in a Croatian peasant family.
 He attended primary school in his hometown.
 After five grades of primary school, he enrolled in the first grade of the Croatian classical Imperial-Royal Great State Gymnasium in Pazin.
 He was ordained a priest on July 7, 1914, in Trieste.
 He studied theology in Gorizia.
 He received his doctorate in Vienna in 1919.

-During the Italian fascist administration of Istria, he was one of the few who promoted the rights of the non-Italian population, that is the Croatian and Slovene people, who were threatened with assimilation at best, and persecuted at worst.

 He had a reputation as a populist.
-In the early 1920s, he was in Kringa, where he was repeatedly physically attacked by fascists as a declared Croatian patriot, i.e. an opponent of Italianization; even before the fascists came to power in Italy.
-In 1922 he was appointed chaplain in Trieste.
-During the elections for the Italian parliament in 1922, his parish court was set on fire, and Milanović beaten by the Italian fascists (who were not yet in power in Italy, but were already active in Istria).
 In 1923 he became the president of the Istrian Literary Society of St. Cyril and Methodius in Pazin (then called the Society of St. Mohor) and managed that society for many years; works written by Milanović himself were published by the society.
 At the end of the 1920s, he lived and worked in Trieste, where he published the last permitted literature and had a prominent role in the Istrian resistance in the joint Slovene-Croatian organization Edinost.
-At that time of fascism in Istria, Milanović spent part of his time in internment because he printed a Croatian primer with a group of priests and agreed with the pastors to open Croatian schools.